The Leader, His Driver and the Driver's Wife

-The Leader, His Driver and the Driver's Wife is a 1991 British feature-length documentary film set during the final days of the apartheid in South Africa, particularly centring on Eugène Terre'Blanche, founder and leader of the far-right Afrikaner Weerstandsbeweging (AWB).
+The Leader, His Driver and the Driver's Wife is a 1991 British feature-length documentary film set during the final days of apartheid in South Africa, particularly centring on Eugène Terre'Blanche, founder and leader of the far-right Afrikaner Weerstandsbeweging (AWB).
 The film was directed by Nick Broomfield and first shown in 1991.
 It received an average of 2.3 million viewers during its screening on Channel 4.
 A year later it was the subject of legal action brought by the journalist, Jani Allan, in what was described as "the libel case of the summer".
 In 2006, Broomfield released a follow-up, His Big White Self.

 Background

 Throughout the film, Broomfield attempts to set up an interview with Terre'Blanche, who stubbornly breaks all of the plans he makes with him.

 For the majority of the film, in which Broomfield is unable to get an interview with the leader himself, his attention is drawn to the driver and his wife (JP and Anita Meyer), hence the title (which alludes to the title of Peter Greenaway's 1989 film The Cook, the Thief, His Wife & Her Lover).

 Broomfield also spent time with a town councillor and diamond mine owner named Johann, and his friend Anton.
 Broomfield had planned to interview Boervolk leader Piet Rudolph but when on the outskirts of Pretoria, a news broadcast informed them that he had been arrested, and Rudolph was a fugitive wanted in connection with the theft of some arms from an SA Defence Force base located in Pretoria.
 After his arrest in Pretoria, Rudolph was dubbed the "South African Bobby Sands" in reference to his proclamation that he would go on a hunger strike to promote his (and the AWB's) cause for a white homeland.

 The film also makes light of the ongoing saga of trying to get an interview with the leader, something which Broomfield eventually manages to do, although he is only able to ask one question after Terre'Blanche takes particular offence when Broomfield and his crew turn up five minutes late for the interview.
 The film ends with Broomfield and his crew at an AWB rally where a crowd of 5,000 were expected, but in reality not even half that number are present.
 The credits roll soon after Terre'Blanche again breaks into fits of rage, citing supposed security violations committed by Broomfield's camera crew.

 The documentary was released in the UK as a DVD boxset, together with His Big White Self, in April 2006.